ahm10/impulso/README.md

 - Branching is only done upto one level.

-# Next steps : :construction:
+# Wiki pipeline optimization : :heavy_check_mark:

+## Main objectives:

+1/ Improve entity and intent classification = better response generation for variety of coversation paths

+2/ Optimize response time i.e. minimize the time of fetching / searching data from grakn graph

+## Original task list

-- Review test results from users
+- Review test results from users : Awaited from client side

-- Build more complex conversation paths ( currently we have topic > sub topic singular direction flow)
+- Build more complex conversation paths  :heavy_check_mark:

-- Add couple of preprocessing components in wiki ingestion to enhance match probability of user query and topic names stored in grakn ( e.g same term referred with abbreviations, case sensitivity, tokenizing )
+- Add couple of preprocessing components in wiki ingestion to enhance match probability of user query and topic names stored in grakn ( e.g same term referred with abbreviations, case sensitivity, tokenizing ) :heavy_check_mark:

-- Craft extensive search queries to maximize the match possibilities ( from single word to multiple)
+- Craft extensive search queries to maximize the match possibilities ( from single word to multiple) :heavy_check_mark:

-- Prepare abbriviations ( AI / ML/ ..) dictionary and resolution
+- Custom RASA components written for Fuzzywuzzy and levenstein distance techniques to improve matching possibilities :heavy_check_mark:

-- Add spelling mistake work around for user
+- Prepare abbriviations, spelling mistake work around for user - Added synonym lists in RASA NLU

---- combination questions ( e.g. "can you explain a in context of b")
+- combination questions ( e.g. "can you explain a in context of b") : Raised too many conflicts and response delays

---- branching ( prompting user with cues)
+- branching ::heavy_check_mark:

+## Additional :

+- Updated the schema with path_depth field: Purpose of this field is to minimize latency in searching the node within the graph.

+- Ingestion module, RASA - grakn functions updated.

+- Each query and function checked and codes optimized.

+- RASA pipeline : entityanalyzer added in addition to DIET classifier

+---

 - after the wiki ingestion and rasa o/ps are approved we can get on medium ingestion module writing